namtoki/English/wordlist.md

 awfully*:                           He got awfully drunk and stripped down to his underwear in front of us.
 ban:                                The politician remarked that there should be a ban on rice imports via  Southeast Asia. barely*:                            He whipped his horse toward the end of the race and barely beat his competitor.
+basically:                          Basically, I can't distinguish a mouse from a rat.
 behavior:                           He insulted her by saying that her behavior at the party was childish.
+billion:                            Specialists calculate that the world's population would definitely grow to 8 billion over the next decade.
 bite:                               I was bitten by my neighbor's dog in the past and I'm still scared of the dogs. bitterly (in an anger):             A waiter spilled red wine on her dress, and she complained bitterly to the manager about it. bleed*:                             The businessman was bleeding heavily when the ambulance arrived at the accident site.